-Indeed is was then as it is now.
+Indeed it was then as it is now and will ever be.

-So it is that on this Thanksgiving Day, we are called to pause and take respite in order to acknowledge the gift of Liberty, the Unalienable Rights of Man as fully “endowed by [our] Creator,” and the Divine intervention throughout the history of this great nation; in order to recommit ourselves to obeisance of His will; in order to express our gratitude and give Him all thanks and praise for the bounty which He has bestowed upon the United States of America – land of the free, home of the brave, that shining city on the hill; and in order to all the more humbly implore that He protect us and grant us much favor in our coming struggle to re-establish Rule of Law over the rule of men, the irrevocable terminus of the latter being tyranny.
+So it is that on this Thanksgiving Day, we are called to pause and take respite in order to acknowledge the gift of Liberty, and the blessing of Divine intervention throughout the history of our great nation; in order to recommit ourselves to obeisance of His will; in order to express our gratitude and give Him all thanks and praise for the bounty which He has bestowed upon the United States of America – land of the free, home of the brave, that shining city on the hill; and in order to all the more humbly implore that He protect us and grant us favor in our struggle to defend Liberty, and extend that blessing to the next generation.

 Please join us in prayer for our nation’s Military Patriots standing in harm’s way, and for their families through their deployments.
 I also ask the favor of your prayer for our mission to, first and foremost, support and defend our Republic’s Founding Principles – the irrevocable blessing of Liberty endowed by our Creator – and to keep lit and bright, the fires of freedom in the hearts and minds of our countrymen.